How to Sign Up Someone for Spam Texts: A Sneaky Prank Guide

 A computer screen with a sign-up form open, surrounded by multiple cell phones displaying spam texts

-Spam texts can be annoying and potentially harmful.
+Spam texts can be a real pain and pose risks too.

-Here are some key things to know about signing people up for spam texts and how to deal with them.
+Here are some key points to remember about signing someone up for spam texts and how to handle them.

 What are the consequences of signing someone up for spam calls?

-Signing someone up for spam calls can be very disruptive.
+Signing someone up for spam calls can annoy the heck out of them.

 Can you block numbers that have been signed up for spam?